Handy Library Manager

 How to use Structured Query Language with Handy Library Manager?

-Handy library manager uses Firebird SQL database engine.
-There are several tables that define our library database system.
-We group them into 2 types: data tables (Library, Copies, and Borrowers) and transaction tables (Loans, Reservations).
-Data tables and transaction tables store unique identification numbers in "ID" data fields.
-Use those fields to join several tables together and display results for further analysis, summaries, or reports.
+The Handy Library Manager utilizes the Firebird SQL database engine.
+Our library database system consists of several tables, which we categorize into two types: data tables (Library, Copies, and Borrowers) and transaction tables (Loans and Reservations).
+Both data and transaction tables contain unique identification numbers in their respective "ID" fields.
+These fields can be used to join multiple tables together, enabling further analysis, summaries, or reports.

-• LIBRARY, unique identification number for each item is stored in IDNO data field.
+• LIBRARY: The unique identification number for each item is stored in the IDNO field.

-• LIB_COPIES, unique identification number for a copy is stored in ID data field, copy is linked with the main item data (LIBRARY) through copy IDNO data field.
+• LIB_COPIES: The unique identification number for each copy is stored in the ID field.
+Each copy is linked to its main item in the LIBRARY table through the IDNO field.

-• BORROWERS, unique identification number for each borrower is stored in BOR_IDNO data field.
+• BORROWERS: The unique identification number for each borrower is stored in the BOR_IDNO field.

-Using SQL definitions gives you flexibility in finding answers to many questions about your library.
+Using SQL definitions provides significant flexibility in finding answers to various questions about your library, such as:

-What book category is the most popular in the library?
+- What book category is the most popular?

-What is the number of loans by student class, age?
+- What is the number of loans by student class and age?

-What is the number of loans by borrower?
+- What is the number of loans per borrower?

 The same query you can enter in the following form: